 If you’re looking for remote, untouched nature away from the summer boating crowds, you’ll be enthralled by the granite shorelines and boreal forest of Lake of the Woods.
 Just be sure to bring along your current charts and boating safety equipment when venturing beyond the Kenora area to ensure that you’re prepared for any eventuality!
+And always check local boating regulations to make sure you know what to do to respect the environment.

 As the world’s largest fresh surface water system, the Great Lakes are an iconic feature of Ontario.
 Together, they contain 21% of the world’s fresh surface water, and they provide drinking water for over 40 million people in North America.